 - Nymphs feed on their human host for about three minutes.

-- Adult bed bugs feed on their human hosts for 10 to 15 minutes.
+- Adults feed on their human hosts for 10 to 15 minutes.

-- A bed bug can easily go six or seven months between feedings.
+- They easily survive six or more months between feedings.

-- Bed bugs will travel more than 100 feet to get their next meal.
+- They travel more than 100 feet to get their next meal.

-- A nymph matures to adulthood in a mere four weeks.
+- A nymph matures to adulthood in four weeks.

-- The life cycle of a bed bug is three to 18 months, depending on the circumstances.
-For example, heat will shorten the life of a bed bug.
-In addition, a minimal amount of food will decrease the life span of this pest.
+- The life cycle of is three to 18 months, depending on the circumstances.
+For example, heat will shorten their life.
+In addition, a minimal amount of food will decrease their life span.

-- One report showed a female bed bug lived for 565 days without food.
+- One report showed a female lived for 565 days without food.

 - The center of an infestation is normally the sleeping area for human hosts.

-- Once bed bugs have found a host they normally do not travel far from their host.
+- Once they find a host they normally do not travel far.

 Thanks for all the very useful information.
 Its disgusting but useful.